-Most of my friends and family remember me pestering them to watch Heather’s startlingly informative and elegant video A Mountain at my Gate ..
+Most of my friends and family will remember me pestering them to watch Kathleen Kiddo’s startlingly informative and elegant video A Mountain at my Gate ..

-But I am starting to doubt I will ever find a way to deal with its wholly sinister and nefarious repercussions myself, let alone be in a position to really help anyone else, apart from jumping on PD fora and watching out for those “Hi guys, my husband/wife/whatever’s been prescribed Sifrol.
-Any thoughts?” shockers.
-Which is when I come swooping down like a wrecking ball shapeshifter, “Thoughts?
-Yep, like regrets, I’ve had a few ..”
+But I doubt I will ever be able to manage its sinister and nefarious repercussions myself, let alone be in a position to help anyone else, apart from jumping on PD fora and watching out for those ‘Hi guys, my husband/wife/whatever’s been prescribed Sifrol.
+Any thoughts?’ shockers.

-Now, year 5 since diagnosis, I still haven’t got around to investing in a solid hole punch, a perennial problem my Tiffany fixed for me in five minutes flat, in the wink of an eye ..
+Now, year 5 since diagnosis, I still haven’t got around to investing in a solid hole punch, a perennial problem my Butterfly Princess fixed for me in the wink of an eye.

 That’s not being negative, it’s being realistic.
 I think the most insulting thing anyone can do is pretend to know better than the person standing stammering and shaking in front of you..

-I almost caught up with Heather during my last telco journo jaunt to Silicon Valley but the demi-gods of travel logistics and UB40 hit single based domestic calamities stood in our way.
+I almost caught up with Kathleen Kiddo during my last telco journo jaunt to Silicon Valley but the demi-gods of travel logistics and UB40 hit single based domestic calamities stood in our way.

 However, I must ask her about this brazen gal doing a bit of a dance about Comtan.
 (The Comtan Ladies sing this song, Dopa!
 Dopa!)